TheArjunAgarwal/haskell2025/chapters-typ/ch03_datatypes.typ

 This question may look like a combinatorics or recursion question, but any of those approaches will be very inefficient.

-Let's try to algebraically compute how muh money is needed to make $x$ burgers.
+Let's try to algebraically compute how much money is needed to make $x$ burgers.
 We can define this cost function as cost times the number of ingredient required minus the amount already in pantry.
 This will something like:
 $
   f(x) = p_b max(0, x dot B - n_b) + p_s max(0, x dot S - n_s) + p_c max(0, x dot C - n_c)
 $